cjavad/hashit/docs/pydoc.md

 Will read an file which have a SFV compatible checksum-file or a standard one and verify the files checksum
 <h1 id="hashit.__main__">hashit.__main__</h1>

-Command line program for hashit
+Command line application for hashit

 this module "__main__" contains all the code for argparsing, running and anything needed for an command lin application such as hashit.